 MS SLP students are to achieve the level of competency required for graduation and practice as applicable.
 It is recognized that degrees of ability vary widely among individuals.
-Students who Updated: 8/8/22 feel they may not be able to demonstrate the essential functions set forth are encouraged to contact the Graduate Student Advisor.
+Core functions as suggested by CAPCSD and general expectations for the role of the speech-language pathologist will be discussed at orientation.
+Students who feel they may not be able to demonstrate the essential functions set forth are encouraged to contact the Graduate Student Advisor.
 Any students who may require academic modification to fulfill the essential functions and technical standards due to a disability are encouraged to contact the Office for Disability Equity at (406) 243- 2243.